Fort Lauderdale Pedestrian Accident Lawyer

 - A permanent injury within a reasonable degree of medical probability

 A negligence claim is very different from a no-fault claim.
 Here, the victim has to prove that the driver was at fault in causing the accident and that the victim was not to blame.
 If both parties are partially at fault, any negligence attached to the pedestrian would lower the amount of damages the victim could recover.
-At Rosen Injury Law, we are experts in proving cases of negligence and obtaining sizeable settlements and verdicts for our clients.
+At Rosen Injury Law, P.A., we are experts in proving cases of negligence and obtaining sizeable settlements and verdicts for our clients.
 We know how to investigate an accident and prove the driver was at fault.
 We also know all the insurance company tricks, like blaming the pedestrian for being careless or distracted, or disputing how serious the victim’s injuries are.
 We’ve won significant jury trial verdicts for our clients who suffered severe injuries at the hands of a negligent driver.

 Help With Pedestrian Accidents in Fort Lauderdale